creativetechnologylab/python-for-beginners/introduction.md

 ## Basic Conda / Mamba Usage

-When creating a new Python project, it is a good idea to create a seperate environment for it.
+When creating a new Python project, it is a good idea to create a separate environment for it.
 An environment is like a specialised Python installation that has all the libraries needed for a particular project.
 As you work with Python more, you will find that different projects require different libraries.
-Creating seperate Python envirnonments helps keep things tidy.
+Creating separate Python environments helps keep things tidy.

 ### Creating an Environment